WojciechK89/Nudle/readme.md

 # Description:
-First if you don't have already insstall node.js
+First if you don't have already install node.js

 ## Install:
 npm ci